hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 ---
-description: Upgrade the permissioning contract for onchain permissioning
+description: Upgrade the permissioning contracts for onchain permissioning
 ---

-# Upgrade the permissioning contracts - v2.0 +
+# Upgrade the permissioning contracts

-The following tutorial describes the steps to upgrade the permissioning contracts to the latest version when using onchain permissioning contracts, which (from version 2.0.1 onward) include separated storage.
+The following tutorial describes the steps to upgrade the permissioning contracts to the latest version when using onchain permissioning contracts.

 ## Prerequisites